 |6 months||14 - 18 lb||12 months||17 - 22 lb||------||------|

-The following chart is for boys up to five years old:
+The following outlines reference ranges of average weight for boys up to the age of five years old:

 |1 month||7 - 11 lb||7 months||16 - 20 lb||18 months||22 - 27 lb|